2 Haitian Americans detained in slaying of Haiti president

 ———

 Coto reported from San Juan, Puerto Rico.
-AP videographer Pierre-Richard Luxama in Port-au-Prince and AP writer Joshua Goodman in Miami contributed to this report.
+Goodman reported from Miami.
+AP videographer Pierre-Richard Luxama in Port-au-Prince contributed to this report.

 Copyright 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.